angelhof/angelhof.github.io/_posts/2020-07-05-advice_for_prospective_phd_students.md

 leave the program.
 On the other hand, if the relationship is good, a healthy solution can be found to most of the other issues that might arise during the degree.

+EDIT 2023-01-25: Stephen Chong gave an [amazing talk](https://popl23.sigplan.org/details/PLMW-POPL-2023-papers/5/Care-and-Feeding-of-Advisors) at PLMW@POPL23 about selecting and working with one's advisor, which I would highly recommend to any student that is searching for an advisor or already has one!